 Find an Anthem In-Network Provider

 - Enter the type of provider you’re looking for, such as family practice, and your location (city, county, or ZIP code).

 Physical, Speech and Occupational Therapies

-Some health care professionals—such as physical, speech and occupational therapists—may not be listed by name in anthem.com/ca because they provide care through a network facility.
+Some health care professionals—such as physical, speech and occupational therapists—may not be listed by name on Anthem.com because they provide care through a network facility.
 Services received from these allied health professionals will be provided to you at the in-network level of coverage.